Spring 2018 CanSkate

 PreCanSkate is our CanSkate program customized for 3 year olds who have no experience skating, but who are independent, motivated and physically and emotionally ready to participate in an on-ice 30 minute group lesson.

 PreCanSkate runs for 30 minutes concurrent with our CanSkate classes, and is a 2 day per week program.
-This fall, we offer 2 PreCanSkate options:
+This spring, we offer 2 PreCanSkate options:

 How do I register for CanSkate or PreCanSkate?